IAM Service

 Claims Enrichment: At runtime, the service's key responsibility is to enrich authorization tokens with Citadel-specific context.
 The API Gateway, after validating a user's token from the upstream IdP, will make a sub-request to the

-API Contract: Claims Enrichment Endpoint
+1. Claims Enrichment

 - Endpoint: